Vale of Glamorgan, South Wales

 The farm is a member of Farmers Union of Wales and Tenant Farmers Association.

-Polly is vice-chair of the Welsh Organic Trade Board and is on the steering group of the Welsh Nature Friendly Farmers Network.
+Polly is on the steering group of the Welsh Nature Friendly Farmers Network and is on the inspire programme for the Oxford Farming Conference (OFC) 2021.

 Interviewed on BBC Wales about nature friendly farming.